MicrosoftDocs/win32/desktop-src/direct3d9/d3dxcheckversion.md

-﻿---
+---
-Description: 'Verify that the version of D3DX you compiled with is the version that you are running.' ms.assetid: 'a4e745dd-d573-4e8f-9516-f6a7475f5cc5'
+Description: Verify that the version of D3DX you compiled with is the version that you are running. ms.assetid: a4e745dd-d573-4e8f-9516-f6a7475f5cc5
 title: D3DXCheckVersion function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DXCheckVersion function